 We have around 115 different elements known to us.
-These elements can be found either in free state or in combined state in the earth’s crust termed as Metals and Non-metals.
+These elements can be found either in a free state or in the combined state in the earth’s crust termed Metals and Non-metals.
 The metallic elements are in solid state; mercury (liquid state) is an exception in this case.
-We have 11 non-metallic gases, one is liquid (bromine) and rest are in solid state.
-Metals play a very significant role in our day to say life.
-They are widely used in making jewelry, utensils, coins, dyes, drugs etc. Non-metals are used in small quantities but are very vital in daily life.
+We have 11 non-metallic gases, one is liquid (bromine) and the rest is in the solid state.
+Metals play a very significant role in our day-to-day life.
+They are widely used in making jewellery, utensils, coins, dyes, drugs etc. Non-metals are used in small quantities but are very vital in daily life.
 For example, hydrogen is used in the hydrogenation of vegetable oil.

 Physical Properties of Metals and Non-metals